opensearch-project/opensearch-spark/docs/ppl-lang/ppl-appendcol-command.md

 #### Example 1: To append the result of `stats ave(age) as AVG_AGE` into existing search result

-The example append the result of sub-search `stats ave(age) as AVG_AGE` alongside with the main-search.
+The example append the result of sub-search `stats avg(age) as AVG_AGE` alongside with the main-search.

 PPL query: